graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration4.md

 ### Experimental Features / Applied Directives

-> Ability to apply directives to the schema elements and expose user-defined meta-information via introspection - `schema.EnableExperimentalIntrospectionFeatures()`.
+In v4 we added ability to apply directives to the schema elements and expose user-defined meta-information via introspection.
+This was one of the most requested features not only in GraphQL.NET, but in the entire GraphQL ecosystem as a whole.
+See the [Directives](https://graphql-dotnet.github.io/docs/getting-started/directives) documentation page which describes the new features in detail.
-> See https://github.com/graphql/graphql-spec/issues/300 for more information.

-(sungam3r todo: write separate page on these features, write a simple summary and reasoning here, and add link to new page)

 ### Microsoft-specific Dependency Injection Extensions

 If you are using the `Microsoft.Extensions.DependencyInjection` package, extension methods are provided within the [GraphQL.MicrosoftDI NuGet package](https://www.nuget.org/packages/GraphQL.MicrosoftDI) for creating a service provider scope during a field resolver's execution.
 This is useful when accessing a scoped service with a parallel execution strategy, as typically scoped services are not multi-threaded compatible.
 The library also provides a builder to assist constructing a field resolver that relies on scoped services.
 Below is a sample of a field resolver that relies on a scoped service and can run concurrently with other field resolvers:

 ```csharp
 public class MyGraphType : ObjectGraphType<Category>